amandalui/types-of-type/README.md

 ### *1–3 Letter-form Anatomy*
 _Charting out the different pieces that make up letters_

-- [ ] Toggle View Korean / English / All
+- [ ] on mobile, make first two images larger and scroll horizontally (Amanda will try first)
-– [ ] Amanda to add toggle buttons
+- [ ] Some other type of interaction?

 ### *1–4 Type Categories*